Table of contents

 Optical assistance

+Eligible seniors are provided up to a maximum of $230 every 3 years toward the purchase of prescription eyeglasses.
 When you first enroll into the program, the 3-year period of coverage will begin on the date that you receive the first funded optical service under this program.

-Basic optical services covered under this program include:
+Optical funding covered under this program includes:

 • prescription eyeglasses